kubernetes/kubernetes/docs/resource_quota_admin.md

 # Administering Resource Quotas

-Kubernetes can limit the both number of objects created in a namespace, and the total amount of resources requested by pods in a namespace.
-This facilitates sharing of a single Kubernetes cluster by several teams or tenants, each in a namespace.
+LMKTFY can limit the both number of objects created in a namespace, and the total amount of resources requested by pods in a namespace.
+This facilitates sharing of a single LMKTFY cluster by several teams or tenants, each in a namespace.

 ## Enabling Resource Quota

-Resource Quota support is enabled by default for many kubernetes distributions.
+Resource Quota support is enabled by default for many lmktfy distributions.
 It is enabled when the apiserver `--admission_control=` flag has `ResourceQuota` as one of its arguments.